BeerBear85/BearVision/README.md

 python pretraining/annotation/annotation_gui.py
 ```

-Choose a video and output directory, then press **Run** to watch the video with red bounding boxes while frames and labels are exported.
+Choose a video and output directory, then press **Run** to watch the video with green bounding boxes while frames and labels are exported.

 ## YOLOv8 Wakeboard Detector Training